gcallah/SoftwareEngineering/md/chap5.md

 ### Graphical model usage

 There are three main reasons why graphical models are used:
-* can help create discussion about the system and aid in deciding which components should be focused on
+* Can help create discussion about the system and aid in deciding which components should be focused on
 * Can be used as further documentation about the system
-* can help aid in implementing system features as they generalize what portions of code should be created
+* Can help aid in implementing system features as they generalize what portions of code should be created

 UML has 13 different types of diagrams; however, we will focus on only 5 of them as these 5 are the most commonly used diagrams and generally represent what parts are needed by the system.
 These diagrams are (textbook pg 141):
-* Activity diagrams
- * shows what steps are taken to process data
+* **Activity diagrams**:  shows what steps are taken to process data
-* Use case diagrams
- * shows interactions between the environment/context and the system
+* **Use case diagrams**: shows interactions between the environment/context and the system
-* Sequence diagrams
- * shows interactions between the actors/users and system components
+* **Sequence diagrams**: shows interactions between the actors/users and system components
-* Class diagrams
- * shows relationships between object classes
+* **Class diagrams**: shows relationships between object classes
-* State diagrams
- * shows how the system will react to internal and external events
+* **State diagrams**: shows how the system will react to internal and external events

 ## 5.1 Context models